Sales Intelligence AI for sales insights and conversation intelligence AI-powered

 2 min read

 medium_839920747 RingCentral’s engineering team is always striving to improve both call quality and service uptime (i.e., how often RingCentral’s systems are working normally).
-They’re doing a great job – our uptime over the last four quarters is 99.995 percent, and we’ve made significant improvements to VoIP audio quality.
+They’re doing a great job – our uptime over the last four quarters is 99.995 percent, and we’ve made significant improvements to VoIP phone service audio quality.

 But call quality depends on more than just RingCentral’s servers.
 In fact, most call-quality problems can be linked to the very end of the network chain – your own modems, routers and switches, in other words.
 That means there are steps you can take to ensure that you have the best-sounding calls possible.